A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Theoretical Transistor Operations (TOs) Model

 Theoretical TOs for a given model could be calculated by Alg.~\ref{ALG_BOs} and Alg.~\ref{ALG_TOs}.
 The process of mapping the scaling of model TOs to its practical energy consumption scaling is demonstrated in sub-figure Fig.~\ref{TOs}$b$.

 Firstly, a list of DL models with different settings will be established.
 Secondly, calculate their individual TOs with our TOs model, and deploy them into hardware to collect their practical energy consumption separately.
-According to our theory, a linear regression (LR) will be used to fit the relationship between practical energy consumption and TOs of DL models.
-To analyse the scaling of energy with a model design factor (e.g. width of hidden layers), a list of models will be generated by gradually changing the factor (e.g. models with 4,5,6 and 7 hidden layer width).
-Then, calculate their TOs and estimate their individual energy consumption by the previously fitted LR model.
-We demonstrate the energy scaling of a feed-forward DNN with different hidden layer widths and AFs in the next section.
-Please note that TOs for DL model is hardware-agnostic, but the practical energy consumption of models depends on different choices of hardware.
-If the hardware platform changes, the LR model should be retrained.
+According to our theory, polynomial regression (PR) with different number of coefficients will be used to fit the relationship between practical energy consumption and TOs of DL models.
+To analyze the scaling of energy with a model design factor (e.g. width of hidden layers), a list of models will be generated by gradually changing the factor (e.g. models with 4,5,6 and 7 hidden layer width).
+Then, calculate their TOs and estimate their individual energy consumption by the previously fitted PR model.
+We demonstrate the energy scaling of a feed-forward DNN with different hidden layer widths and AFs in the next section, followed by that of a CNN model with different layer configurations.
+Please note that the practical energy consumption of models depends on different choices of hardware.
+If the hardware platform changes, the PR model should be retrained on energy data on the new hardware platform.